 Movie 1: ZPG (1972)

 If you’re a bloxploitation fan, you know writer and director Michael Campus for 1973’s classic The Mack, starring Richard Pryor (it bombed, but is considered the best of the genre).
 But did you know Michael Campus went apoc?
 Yep, he did.
-Those crazy Danes purchase the rights to Paul R. Ehrlich’s 1968 worldwide best seller, The Population Bomb, and turned it into a movie.
+Those crazy Danes purchased the rights to Paul R. Ehrlich’s 1968 worldwide best seller, The Population Bomb, and turned it into a movie.
 And they managed to hire Oliver Reed of Burnt Offerings and Severed Ties, Gor and Outlaw of Gor.
 (Now, I must point out, again: Reed was so bad ass with his #1 box office-grossing actor self, that he turned down the role of Quint in Jaws.
 But now, I must addendum: he accepted two Gor films and Severed Ties?)

 Truth be told, while this film has no middle ground and is either loved-loved, or hated-hated (I am of the former), it came out pretty good and is the best of this evening’s quartet of films.
 And bonus, Geraldine Chaplin — the daughter of Charlie Chaplin — won Best Actress (well deserved) at Spain’s 1972 Sitges Film Festival for her performance in the film.